SharbelKH/banking-system/README.md

 This will run the tests that are available for the project

 ### Instructions on how to run the linter
-Whenever therese a push or pull request, the super linter will run in GitHub automatically but if you want to run it manually, you can enter these 2 commands in a shell on your computer if you have a docker installed:
+Whenever there is a push or pull request, the super linter will run in GitHub automatically but if you want to run it manually, you can enter these 2 commands in a shell on your computer if you have a docker installed:
 FIRST
 -----------------------------------------